-In light of the continuing developments related to coronavirus (COVID-19) in the UK, we have taken the decision to close The Borthwick Institute for Archives until further notice.
+In response to the new national restrictions in the UK, we have taken the decision to close The Borthwick Institute for Archives until further notice.
 This means that both our searchroom and microfilm rooms are closed.

 This has been taken in the light of our need to discharge our duty of care to our staff, students and research community.

 Some of our online services will also be affected during this period, as they rely on staff having access to our building and collections.

 This is not a decision we have taken lightly.
 We are acutely aware of the needs of our research community and depositors; and the vital role we play in helping those around us explore more about the world through their research - be that through academic studies; family history; community history; or through self-discovery and curiosity.

 We will be able to respond to enquiries via email and social media during this time, but unable to respond to phone or postal enquiries.
 We will be unable to complete searching or transcription and translation service requests at this time.
 Our online catalogue - Borthcat - is still available.